Phoenix Wright: Ace Attorney – Dual Destinies: Plot

-Phoenix's investigation brings him to look into an incident seven years ago, in which Athena's mother Metis was killed and Blackquill was convicted for the murder.
-With one day until Blackquill's planned execution, his sister Aura takes several people hostage, including Phoenix's adopted daughter Trucy, demanding that a re-trial of the case be held to convict Athena for Metis's murder.
-Upon receiving a letter from Maya Fey delivered by her cousin Pearl, Phoenix decides to hold the trial in the courtroom destroyed in the earlier bombing.
-Together with chief prosecutor Miles Edgeworth, Phoenix deduces that a third party was responsible for the murder, proving Athena's and Blackquill's innocence.
+Phoenix's investigation brings him to look into an incident seven years ago, in which Athena's mother Metis was killed and Blackquill was convicted for the murder after he confessed.
+Meanwhile, Tonate confesses to murdering Arme but pleads his innocence with regard to the courtroom bombing.
+With one day until Blackquill's planned execution, his sister Aura takes several people hostage, including Phoenix's daughter Trucy, demanding that a re-trial of the case be held to convict Athena for Metis' murder.
+With no time left to secure a proper courtroom, Phoenix decides to hold the trial in the courtroom destroyed in the earlier bombing.
+Together with chief prosecutor Miles Edgeworth, Phoenix deduces that a third party was responsible for the murder, proving both Blackquill's and Athena's innocence.
+Blackquill reveals that he confessed to the crime in order to protect Athena, while Athena reveals that she became a lawyer to one day prove Blackquill's innocence.

 Edgeworth declares Blackquill a free man and places him back in charge as a prosecutor for the case while he retrieves vital information.
-Phoenix learns that the true culprit behind both Metis's and Clay's murders was the Phantom, an international spy that has disguised himself as the deceased Fulbright.
-The Phantom posed as Fulbright to steal evidence to conceal his true identity, fearing he will be killed by his enemies should it be revealed.
-With the assistance of Edgeworth, Blackquill, Apollo, and Athena, Phoenix manages to break the normally emotionless Phantom, after which the Phantom is shot by an unseen sniper but survives.
-After proving the Phantom's guilt and Athena's innocence and bringing an end to the Dark Age, the Wright Anything Agency sees Solomon off as he heads into space.
+Phoenix learns that the true culprit behind both Metis' and Clay's murders was the Phantom, an international spy that has disguised himself as Bobby Fulbright, who has actually been deceased for about a year now.
+The Phantom posed as Fulbright to steal evidence that would expose his true identity, fearing he would be killed by his enemies should it be revealed.
+To this end, he arranged the courtroom bombing to destroy a moonrock that would reveal his identity.
+With the assistance of Edgeworth, Blackquill, Apollo and Athena, Phoenix manages to break the normally emotionless Phantom, who is shot non-fatally by an unseen sniper.
+After proving the Phantom's guilt, the Wright Anything Agency sees Solomon off as he heads into space.